geralt00/ShenghuiZeng.github.io/_pages/about.md

   - /about.html
 ---

 This is the personal Page.
 I'am a student who involve in Particle Physics now.
-My interest in focus on flavour physics and i also engage in some detector development. (short in brief)
+My interest in focus on flavour physics and i also engage in some detector development.

+# LHCB EXPERIENCE

+- Beauty to open charm
+- CKM angle

-BESIII experience
+BESIII EXPERIENCE
 ======
+- Charmed Baryon
+- Amplitude Analysis

-CEPC experience
+CEPC EXPERIENCE
 ======
+- Silicon Tracker